-Essex football fixtures on Saturday 10th and Sunday 11th November will pause before kick-off for two minutes of quiet reflection and Remembrance of fallen British and Commonwealth military and civilian servicemen and women in the two World Wars and later conflicts.
+On Saturday 9th and Sunday 10th November, before kick-off at Essex football fixtures, there will be a two-minute pause in quiet reflection and Remembrance of fallen British and Commonwealth military and civilian servicemen and women in the two World Wars and more recent conflicts.

 With deep submission and reverence, we recognise the heroism of our members who were involved for the benefit of others.
 We have, therefore, issued our annual polite request for grassroots clubs to observe the silence and commemorate the contribution of the heroes who made the supreme sacrifice.

 During World War One, a statement from the Executive Council in the 1914/15 County Handbook stated that they were “gratified to learn that a large number of players and officials from Essex Clubs have volunteered in one capacity or another for service for the Nation” and plans were laid for the suspension of the Senior and Junior Cups for three months.